 The 8 species of hawks in Pennsylvania are the Northern Harrier, Red-Tailed Hawk, Sharp-Shinned Hawk, Cooper’s Hawk, Northern Goshawk, Red-Shouldered Hawk, Broad-Winged Hawk, and the Rough-Legged Hawk.

-Keep on reading to learn more about where they live, what times of the year to find them, and what they’re like.
+Keep reading to learn more about where they live, what times of the year to find them, and what they look like.

 1. Northern Harrier